 US-HB4 is a 6 m tall tower in a managed coastal wetland.
 Water levels are managed to maintain desirable wetland habitat for waterfowl.
 The tower became operational in March, 2020.
 A PhenoCam (webcam) image updates at this link every 30 minutes.
 Access the tower's real-time weather data here.

 In 2014, Dr. O'Halloran established the Sweet Briar College Land-Atmosphere Research Station with a tall tower in a mature loblolly pine forest.
-Since that time, and in collaboration with Dr. Quinn Thomas at Virginia Tech, SBC-LARS has grown to a 3-site, co-located cluster to investigate biofuels and land cover change in managed ecosystems.
+In collaboration with Dr. Quinn Thomas at Virginia Tech, SBC-LARS grew to a 3-site, co-located cluster to investigate biofuels and land cover change in managed ecosystems.
 We gratefully acknowledge support from USDA NIFA grant # 2017-68002-26612, The Thomas F. and Kate Miller Jeffress Memorial Trust, The Global Change Center at Virginia Tech, Sweet Briar College, and Clemson University.
 More details are provided at the SBC-LARS website.
+The cluster was decommissioned in 2024.

 US-SB1 is a 36.5m tall tower in a loblolly pine plantation in the Piedmont of central Virginia.
 Air quality measurements, including aerosol size distributions and NOx, ozone, and SO2 concentrations, began in fall of 2014.
 CO2 flux measurements were added in spring of 2015 and measurements continue today.
 A PhenoCam (webcam) updates every 15 minutes here.